I4Give Foundation

 The I4Give Foundation (Stylised "i4Give Foundation") is an Australian non-profit organisation which aims to increase forgiveness amongst communities.
-The foundation is behind the i4Give day on the 1st of February, and the i4Give week which begins on the 1st of February and ends on the 7th.
+The foundation is behind the i4Give day on 1 February, and the i4Give week which begins on 1 February and ends on 7 February.
 It is a large adovacte towards forgiveness in Australia, largely inspired by the Maronite Catholic belief of forgiveness.